unibo-dtm-se-2425-PROtect/report/sections/02-requirements/index.md

 I6 is checked when the generated device secret respects the parameters.<br>
 I7 is checked when the two tables are correctly created at initial setup and contain all needed fields.<br>
 I8 is checked when, on startup, the application attempts a connection to a MySQL (or SQL-compatible) database with host set to localhost<br>
+I9 is checked when the app accepts commands passed through CLI (e.g., python pm.py add -s sitename -u url -l username -e email), flags (e.g., -s, -l) are parsed correctly, the system provides a help text (--help) and if a user omits required arguments, the system displays clear error messages without crashing.<br>
+I10 is checked when a generated/retrieved password is automatically copied to clipboard, the user is notified of that, the password stays in the clipboard until replaced or cleared by the user/system, the application does not expose the password on-screen unless explicitly requested.
+If the clipboard functionality fails, an error message gets displayed.<br>

 # POLITICAL, ECONOMIC AND ADMINISTRATIVE REASONS FOR IMPLEMENTATION REQUIREMENTS
 I1 Databases provide scalable and cost-effective storage compared to flat files, they make backup, auditing, and access management easier.
 Ensures compliance with privacy and data protection regulations (e.g., GDPR).<br>
 I2 SQL databases are widely available and free/open-source, lowering costs.
 Staff and developers are already familiar with SQL, reducing training effort.
 SQL is a well-established industry standard, reducing risk of vendor lock-in.<br>
 I3 Python is free and open-source, reducing licensing costs.
 It flatters a large community support and abundant libraries speed up development and maintenance.
 Python is widely accepted in government, academia, and industry for secure applications.<br>
 I4 Using a well-tested open algorithm avoids costs of proprietary solutions and reduces risk of breaches (which are financially damaging).
 It simplifies audits and certifications since AES-256 is widely recognized by IT security standards.
 AES-256 is an international encryption standard, endorsed by organizations like NIST, ensuring compliance with security policies.<br>
+I9 Increases trust and transparency, reduces maintenance costs, since future developers won’t need to rewrite argument handling (using a standard library like argparse is cheaper than custom parsers), having standardized CLI parsing makes the tool easier to maintain, document, and test.<br>
+I10 Aligns with privacy and security regulations, improves user experience and productivity (fewer failed logins, faster workflows), simplifies daily workflow for users.<br>

         - ...otherwise, implementation choices should emerge *as a consequence of* design (and therefore described in the design section).